 Laura has been trained in the theory, practice and safe use of low level lasers, with specific reference to equine applications.

-Laura has been within the equestrian world from a young age and has progressed from Pony Club to working on dressage and eventing yards to assisting with veterinary physiotherapy treatment on Thoroughbred racehorses in training on racing yards including the Godolphin Moulton Paddocks Newmarket.
+Laura has been within the equestrian world from a young age and has progressed from Pony Club, working on dressage and eventing yards and assisting with veterinary physiotherapy treatment on Thoroughbred racehorses in training.
 Through observing the management and training of horses for different disciplines, Laura has subsequently gained invaluable experience of the demands and stresses on the musculoskeletal system of equine athletes and the need for physiotherapy to support the horse in order to remain competition fit.
 Furthermore, Laura has gained an in depth understanding of the limitations of the dressage, eventing, and Thoroughbred racing industry.

 Laura has also always had a great interest in canine health, and having worked within an equine and small animal veterinary clinic has gained invaluable experience of surgical treatment and how physiotherapy can be used effectively pre and post-operatively to reduce pain, enhance tissue healing and optimise the restoration of neuromuscular and musculoskeletal function.
 Laura has a particular passion for treating gun dogs.

 MSc Veterinary Physiotherapy